-In the traditional households of India, courtyards brought in life to the homes.
+In the traditional households of India, courtyards brought life to the homes, as Courtyard Architecture is very much part of the Indian Houses.
 Being the focal point of the house, it brought in light and ventilation inside and created a truss between the indoors and the outdoors.
 They were primarily the focal points of the house.
 Most of the rooms of the house pointed towards the courtyards, which usually became the heart of the house by being a place where everyone gathered; a living area of sorts.

 Here are 5 examples of how courtyards have been curated in modern households adding a different essence each time.